 Additionally, the plugin has integrated Google Analytics for analysis of your site’s performance.

 It’s a premium plugin that’s “tailored specifically for the small screen.”
 You can add this plugin to different themes.
 It’s lightweight, fast, and you can easily integrate it into your website.
-It also gives you browsing responsiveness, and you can customize as per your needs.
+It also gives you browsing responsiveness, and you can customize it as per your needs.

 Expert testers thoroughly reviewed and tested this plugin for bugs and production issues on different web browsers.
 It can show real-time previews for the final version of your website to see them while editing.
 It has options for logo location and multi-level dropdown menus for ease of use.

 This plugin is easy to set up and has Woocommerce.
-It also has lifetime free support for new developers and easy to understand documentation for yours to follow.
+It also has lifetime free support for new developers and easy-to-understand documentation for yours to follow.

 5. AMP for WP

 This is an amazing WordPress plugin that provides the complete accelerated mobile pages (AMP) experience for your website.
 Its primary function is to easily load pages on different browsers.
-It also has tons of features such as page validator, searching option, and easy extension for theme setup.
+It also has tons of features such as a page validator, searching option, and easy extension for theme setup.

 It has monetization options such as integration with Google AdSense, sponsorship labeling, and predefined ad slots.
 It has SEO features too.
 You can use tools for Yoast SEO, genesis, and SEOPress.
 It also has compatibility options and a range of vendor integrations from Google, Facebook, and Alexa, among others.

 It offers RTL support for different languages.
-It also has other features such as Instant Articles, paginated posts, diverse color palette, and custom AMPO editor.
+It also has other features such as Instant Articles, paginated posts, a diverse color palette, and a custom AMPO editor.
 You can use Custom CSS options and Stick social panel for customization.